 Highlights of 2015 / 2016 included Voice of Apollo Death in Venice at the Opéra de Nice, Tirinto Imeneo at the Göttingen Festival, Medoro Orlando for Welsh National Opera, further performances as Cheshire Chat Alice’s Adventures in Wonderland for Opera Holland Park, the J. S. Bach Magnificat with the Arion Baroque Orchestra, Montréal, and the Britten Sinfonia, the St Matthew Passion with the Royal Concertgebouw Orchestra and Messiah with the Bournemouth Symphony Orchestra.

-Current engagements include Peter in Daniel Bjarnsson’s Brødre for Den Jyske Opera, Voice of Apollo Death in Venice for the Landestheater Linz, The Refugee Flight for Scottish Opera, returns to English National Opera as Armindo Partenope and as Terry in Nico Muhly’s Marnie, The Sorceress Dido and Aeneas with Les Arts Florissants, Messiah on tour with the Dunedin Consort, as well as further performances with Tafelmusik, and Cantatas for the Soul at the 2017 Valletta International Baroque Festival.
+Current engagements include Peter in Daniel Bjarnsson’s Brødre for Den Jyske Opera and the Icelandic Opera, Voice of Apollo Death in Venice for the Landestheater Linz, The Refugee Flight for Scottish Opera, returns to English National Opera as Armindo Partenope and to create Terry in Nico Muhly’s Marnie, The Sorceress Dido and Aeneas with Les Arts Florissants, Messiah on tour with the Dunedin Consort, as well as further performances with Tafelmusik, and Cantatas for the Soul at the 2017 Valletta International Baroque Festival.

 His performance with Opera North in The Adventures of Pinocchio is available on Opus Arte Blu Ray / DVD and his recordings include Tobias and the Angel on Chandos CD (selected as a GRAMOPHONE CD of the Month for September 2010) and J. S. Bach Magnificat on Atma CD.